scipy-conference/scipy_proceedings/papers/sebastian_benthall/sebastian_benthall.rst

 Data for this analysis comes from two sources.
 For package and release metadata, we used data requested from PyPI, the Python Package Index.
-This data provides for data about the publication date and number of unique downloads for each software release.
+This includes the publication date and number of unique downloads for each software release.

 We also downloaded each Python release and inspected it for the presence of a ``setup.py``